AlexJAlmeida/Costs-of-Conflict/README.md

 ### Overview
 This repository contains slides delivered to the research fellow community at Stanford GSB on November 17, 2022.

-### Data
+### Sources and Data
-The data used in this project is not mine and I've included references to the sources.
+Figures in this presentation are sourced from Abadie and Gardeazabal (2003) or other listed references.
+The generating code for this presentation was adapted from a template from [Paul Goldsmith-Pinkham](https://github.com/paulgp/beamer-tips).

+### Structure
+The slides are Costs-of-Conflict.pdf.
+The source code is also available, along with the images used in the presentation.